apache/sdap-nexus/helm/README.md

     mountPath: /data
 ```

-When ingesting from either NFS or the local filesystem, the `path` property of all collection entries in the collections config should have the value from `ingestion.granules.mountPath` as the root.
-This is because granule directory on the NFS host will be mounted as a volume onto the SDAP ingestion pods at `ingestion.granules.mountPath`, and the `path` property of collections in the collections config describes to the
+The `ingestion.granules.mountPath` property sets the mount path in the ingestion pods where the granule directory will be mounted. **The root directory of the `path` property of all collection entries in the collections config must match this value.** This is because the `path` property of collections in the collections config describes to the
 ingestion pods where to find the mounted granules.

 The following is an example of a collections config to be used with the NFS ingestion configuration above:

 ```yaml